slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+- indecision comes from not knowing what you want. they don't know what matters to them nor have found something larger then themselves to commit to.
+- everything is a trade-off.
+- a good decision is risking little for the opportunity to gain a lot. and vice-versa.
+“If there’s no alternative, there’s no problem.” -- James Burnham
 - for every complex problem there is an answer that is clear, simple, and wrong.
 - (kk) Don’t ever respond to a solicitation or a proposal on the phone.
 The urgency is a disguise.
 > *"My brother says to never make a big decision before you take a shower."*